cloudytool/cloudy/README.md

 # Features

-* Deploy and manage multiple cloud clusters in parallel
+* Deploy and manage multiple cloud clusters in parallel: AWS, Azure, Google, and others
 * Networking, DNS, firewall, load balancer, firewall rules, and more
 * Nodes clustering and scaling
 * Cloud database and storage management